scalawithcats/scala-with-cats/src/raw/applicatives/cartesian.md

 )
 ```

-However, if *both* sides are failures,
-only one set of errors is retained:
+Surprisingly, if *both* sides are failures, only the left-most errors are retained:

 ```tut:book
 Cartesian[ErrorOr].product(